polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/ss58-address-format.md

 chain.
 Different chains have different means of identifying accounts.
 SS58 is designed to be extensible for this reason.

-The living specification for the SS-58 address format can be found on the Substrate GitHub wiki:
+The living specification for the SS58 address format can be found on the Substrate GitHub wiki:

 https://github.com/paritytech/substrate/wiki/External-Address-Format-(SS58)

-## Validating addresses
+## Validating Addresses

 There are several ways to verify that a value is a valid SS58 address.

 ### Subkey

-You can use the [Subkey](https://substrate.dev/docs/en/knowledgebase/integrate/subkey) inspect subcommand which will accept the seed phrase, an address as hex or an SS58 address as the input URI.
-If the input is a valid address, it will return a list containing the corresponding Public key (hex), Account ID, and SS58 values.
+You can use the [Subkey](https://substrate.dev/docs/en/knowledgebase/integrate/subkey) `inspect` subcommand, which accepts the seed phrase, a hex-encoded address, or an SS58 address as the input URI.
+If the input is a valid address, it will return a list containing the corresponding public key (hex), account ID, and SS58 values.

 Subkey currently works for keys generated using: sr25519, ed25519, and secp256k1.

-> **NOTE:** If you input a valid SS58 value Subkey will also return a Network ID/version value
+> **NOTE:** If you input a valid SS58 value, Subkey will also return a network ID/version value
-> which indicates which network the address has been encoded for.
+> that indicates which network the address has been encoded for.

 ```bash
 $ subkey inspect "12bzRJfh7arnnfPPUZHeJUaE62QLEwhK48QnH9LXeK2m1iZU"